 - Want to get a complete picture of your health profile

-The sample collection kit provided by 23andMe is very easy to use.
+The sample collection kit provided by 23andMe is easy to use.
 The only problem is that it can take a while to work up enough spit for the sample tube.
 Even so, most users prefer the saliva sample to the cheek swab used by other companies since it can be painful.

 With each kit, you get a sample return box that you can drop in the mail.
 Postage is free.
 It takes about 30 days cumulatively to get your results.

 You can view your results on an intuitive dashboard once they’re ready.
 23andMe breaks down the world into 171 different populations.
 This is based off a reference panel of 10,000 people with known ancestry.
-You also get your DNA family results where you can see people in their database with whom you share DNA segments.
+You also get your DNA family results where you can see people in the 23andMe database with whom you share DNA segments.
 With an upgrade costing $125, you can access additional information regarding your health.

 This is by far the biggest name in the genealogy and DNA testing industry.
 With more than 10 million users and the largest DNA sample data in existence, it’s easy to see why.
-Usually, the more DNA samples a provider has the more specific and accurate the results are.
+Usually, the more DNA samples a provider has, the more specific and accurate the results are.

 The sample collection kit from AncestryDNA includes a test tube and a funnel.
-Collect the sample by spitting into the tube making sure to fill it up to the marked line.
+Collect the sample by spitting into the tube, making sure to fill it up to the marked line.
 Once you’re done, cap it off and send the sample back to the lab.
 It takes about 35 days to get your results.
 You will get notifications at every stage.

-The AncestryDNA dashboard shows a preview of your DNA Matches, Ethnicity Estimates and DNA circles.
+The AncestryDNA dashboard shows a preview of your DNA Matches, Ethnicity Estimates, and DNA circles.
 The service provider also gives you a snapshot of the migration of your genetic ancestors over time.
 You’ll see where they came from and where they moved to in the US.
 You also get the option to interact with your DNA matches in the company’s database.